Zest-studi-o/P01-Allotment-gardens/README.md

 ### Typography

-The fonts were used from Google Fonts:
+The fonts were taken from Google Fonts:

 *  Karla is used for headings and subheadings on the site.
 It is a serif font that combines well with the body copy font, which is sans-serif, serif and sans-serif fonts offer good contrast.